zAbuQasem/Kubernetes-HomeLab/README.md

 # Kubernetes HomeLab
 ## Overview
 Kubernetes HomeLab is a project designed to provide a hands-on environment for learning and experimenting with Kubernetes clusters.
-It is built on [vagrant-kubeadm-kubernetes](https://github.com/techiescamp/vagrant-kubeadm-kubernetes) with some security realted features.
+It is built on top of [vagrant-kubeadm-kubernetes](https://github.com/techiescamp/vagrant-kubeadm-kubernetes) with some security realted features.

 ## Features
 - Nginx-Ingress using [MetalLB](https://metallb.universe.tf/)